Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ### 3. Prepare the raised bed

 DIY the raised beds if you can, it’s easy and cost-effective, there are plenty of tutorials out there.
 I’m going to say this loud and clear, please use UNTREATED wood, you don’t want to buy treated wood that flows chemicals to your food, don’t you?
-There are plenty of options, we choose **Macrocarpa** Sleepers, as there are natural, solid, rot-resistant, and durable.
+They are plenty of options, we choose **Macrocarpa** Sleepers, as there are natural, solid, rot-resistant, and durable.
 We bought ours from [Cypress Sawmill](https://www.cypress-sawmill.co.nz/).

 ![](/assets/raisedbeds.jpg)